Employer of Record

 Visa Sponsorship/ Iqama in Saudi Arabia

 In Saudi Arabia, Mercans simplifies visa sponsorship (Iqama) for expatriates.
-As an Employer of Record (EOR), we handle work permits, reducing the cost based on Saudi national ratios.
-This allows clients to focus on their employees’ operations, streamlining global mobility for both employers and expatriates.
+As an Employer of Record (EOR), we handle work permits and related employment administration, helping clients focus on operations while streamlining global mobility for both employers and expatriates.

 Conclusion